Guías y buenas prácticas

 1. Jupyter Notebook (Python): Jupyter Notebook is an interactive web application that allows users to create and share documents containing code, explanatory text, visualizations, and equations in a single environment.
 It is widely used in scientific computing and data analysis because it allows code to be executed in independent cells, making it easy to test and modify code fragments.
 It supports multiple programming languages but is most commonly used with Python.
 It also allows integration of plots, comments, and formulas using Markdown or LaTeX, making it ideal for documenting and reproducing scientific analyses.

-4. Important: If you use other types of scripts (for example in MATLAB), ensure they are well documented and clearly organized.
+4. Important: If you use other types of scripts (for example, in MATLAB), ensure they are well-documented and clearly organized.

 Share and Version Your Code